Point of Sale Meaning

 Frequently Ask Questions (FAQs)

-A cloud POS is entirely a web-based POS system that allows you to process payments through the internet.
+A cloud POS is a web-based POS system that allows you to process payments through the internet.
 Cloud-based POS systems support all payment transactions and updates online and store data in the cloud, rather than holding on to your local computer.